xiachenrui/TCRnet/README.md

-# DeepTCR(beta)
+# TCRnet(beta)

-This is a beta version of our tool: DeepTCR.
+This is a beta version of our tool: TCRnet.

- DeepTCR is a deep learning classifier based on convolutional neural network.
-It can judge whether there is a disease based on the TCR sequence sequenced by the subject's cellular immune group
+ TCRnet is a deep learning classifier based on convolutional neural network.
+It can judge whether there is a disease based on the TCR sequence sequenced by the subject's T cell receptor repertoires